-This policy has been developed to minimise the risks associated with allergies and anaphylaxis and to ensure all members of our church community are working together to provide a safe environment for all children and families and those affected by severe allergy.
+??
+Church is undergoing the process of minimising risks and developing an anaphylaxis management policy to ensure that all members of our church community are working together to provide a safe environment for all children and families and those affected by severe allergy.
 While we aim to reduce the risks associated with allergies it cannot be guaranteed that the Church is 'free' of any particular product or that risk is entirely eliminated.